|

 touch at that time.However, this being fifteen years later,my only

-question was, "Would he still be able to perform at the same level he's
+question was, "Would he still be able to perform at the same level

 been known for"?
 I was praying he would and thank God my prayers were